-Ask the patient to raise both arms over their head.
+Ask the person to raise both arms over their head.
 If they have trouble due to muscle weakness or one arm seems to droop, these are strong signs of a stroke.

 S: Speech Difficulty

-Ask the person to repeat a simple sentence, such as their name or a comment on the weather.
-If they have trouble repeating or remembering the words, or if the speech is slurred or nonsensical, call 911.
+Ask the person to repeat a simple sentence, such as their name or comment on the weather.
+They may have trouble repeating or remembering the words; speech may be slurred and nonsensical.

 T: Time to Call 911

-If the patient has trouble completing any of these tests or they’re experiencing the symptoms above or other unusual signs, call 911.
-It’s always best to err on the side of caution, even if you’re not sure the person is having a stroke.
-Strokes can have lasting negative effects, and immediate medical care is a necessity.
+If the person has trouble completing any of these tests or is experiencing any of these symptoms or other unusual signs, it is time to call 911.
+It’s always best to err on the side of caution, even if it is not certain a person is having a stroke.
+Strokes can have lasting negative effects, and immediate medical care is necessary.